 Requesting Special Accommodations Due to a Disability

-Students requesting special accommodations for examinations, laboratory procedures, or other activities must submit a Request for Special Accommodation Due to a Disability Form and required supporting documentation to the Director of Student Affairs at the Erie or Bradenton campus or to the Vice President of LECOM at Seton Hill at the LECOM at Seton Hill campus.
-The completed form and required documentation must be submitted thirty (30) days prior to the start of the semester to permit sufficient time for the review and approval process to be completed prior to the start of the semester.
-Requests submitted at other times may take up to thirty (30) days to be processed upon the receipt of the completed request form and all required documentation.
+Students requesting special accommodations for examinations, laboratory procedures, or other activities must submit a Request for Special Accommodation Due to a Disability Form and required supporting documentation to the Office of Student Affairs at their campus (addresses are listed below).
+The completed request form, physician/clinician verification form, and required documentation should be submitted at least thirty (30) days prior to the start of a semester to permit sufficient time for the review process to be completed prior to the start of the semester.
+Requests submitted at other times may take up to thirty (30) days to be processed upon the receipt of required completed forms and documentation.

-Documentation of the assessment by a licensed/certified professional who is not a family member must be submitted in support of the completed Request for Special Accommodation Due to a Disability Form using the Physician’s/Clinician’s Disability Accommodation Verification Form.
-An appropriately qualified licensed/certified professional with expertise and sufficient knowledge in the area of the asserted disability must provide a current assessment of the student’s disability.
-Documentation which shows that the same, or similar, accommodation was granted at a previously attended undergraduate or graduate institution may be submitted along with the completed Request for Special Accommodation Due to a Disability Form.
-See the Request for Special Accommodation Due to a Disability – Guidelines for Documentation for more information about required documentation.
+Documentation of an assessment by a licensed professional with relevant professional credentials, expertise, and sufficient knowledge in the area of the asserted disability must provide evidence to substantiate the diagnosis and a current assessment of the student’s disability.
+The professional making the assessment may not be a family member of the person requesting an accommodation due to a disability.
+The Physician’s/Clinician’s Disability Accommodation Verification Form must be completed by the professional and submitted along with a completed Request for Special Accommodation Due to a Disability Form.
+Documentation that shows that the same, or similar, accommodation was granted at a previously attended undergraduate or graduate institution may be submitted along with the completed Request for Special Accommodation Due to a Disability Form.
+See the Guidelines for Request for Special Accommodation Due to Disability for more information about required documentation.
+The Guidelines for Request for Special Accommodation Due to a Disability should be provided to the professional completing the verification form.
 Copies of all forms may be obtained from the Office of Student Affairs.

-All requests for special accommodations are reviewed by the Director of Student Affairs or Vice President for LECOM at Seton Hill in consultation with the appropriate dean.
-Strict confidentiality is maintained in the review of each request.
-The student is responsible for any costs related to any additional evaluation or testing required in support of the request for special accommodations.
+All requests for special accommodations are reviewed by members of the Accommodation Team.
+The relevant law regarding confidentiality is followed in the review of each request.
+The student is responsible for any costs related to any additional evaluation or testing required in support of the request for special accommodations due to a disability.
 The student will receive written notification of LECOM’s decision regarding the request for special accommodations.
-If a request for special accommodation is granted by LECOM, a letter of agreement stating the nature and extent of the accommodation will be prepared for signature by the student and appropriate LECOM representative for inclusion in the student’s permanent record.
+If a request for special accommodations is granted by LECOM, a letter of agreement stating the nature and extent of the accommodation will be prepared for signature by the student and appropriate LECOM representative for inclusion in the student’s permanent record.

 LECOM Accommodations for Testing and Licensing Examinations